 Once the Commission has determined functional equivalence of the model platform(s), the Chair shall send an acceptability notification letter to the modeling organization designating specifically which model platform(s) were found to be functionally equivalent and acceptable by the Commission.

-J. Model Update for Consistency of Hurricane and Flood Loss Models after the Model has been Determined to be Acceptable by the Commission.
-If the modeling organization proposes to update a hurricane or flood loss model previously determined acceptable by the Commission as a result of changes to the other model, the modeling organization shall notify the Chair of the Commission in writing.
+J. Model Update for Consistency of Hurricane and Flood Models after the Model has been Determined to be Acceptable by the Commission.
+If the modeling organization proposes to update a hurricane or flood model previously determined acceptable by the Commission as a result of changes to the other model, the modeling organization shall notify the Chair of the Commission in writing.
 The notification shall detail the nature of the proposed updates, the effect on the modeled results (i.e., the impact on flood loss costs and flood probable maximum loss levels), and include all submission materials that are impacted.
 If trade secret information is involved, the modeling organization shall include this fact in its notification to the Commission.

 Depending on the nature of the updates, the Chair in consultation with at least three members of the Professional Team, will review the notification and materials provided to determine whether to process the proposed updates immediately or defer until the next scheduled review cycle.
 Depending on the nature of the update, the Chair could recommend that the Professional Team conduct an on-site review, or a virtual review provided the modeling organization is in agreement and can provide access to full modeling material.